ALL STAR GAME: 1979 ARTIFICIAL TURF: 1976-1999 (always)

 Sparked by the batting of Ken Griffey, Jr. and Alex Rodriguez, as well as the awesome pitching of Randy Johnson, in 1995 the Mariners made it to the postseason for the first time in their franchise history.
 They edged the California Angels in a one-game divisional playoff and then beat the the Yankees in the first round, but finally lost the American League pennant to the Cleveland Indians.
 Encouraged by the Mariners' winning ways, Seattle mustered the political will to fund new (separate) baseball and football stadiums, as the state legislature authorized $320 million in public financing in 1996.
 In July 1999 the Mariners abandoned the leaky old Kingdome and moved into Safeco Field, right next door.

-The Seattle Seahawks played football in the Kingdome from 1976 until the end of the 1999 season, briefly interrupted by the repairs in 1994.
+The Seattle Seahawks played football in the Kingdome from 1976 until the end of the 1999 season, briefly interrupted by the emergency repairs in September 1994.
 The seating capacity for football games was 66,000, and the reconfiguration was basically a matter of retracting a large section in right field, with a few minor shifts here and there.
 The Seahawks played for two seasons at the University of Washington's Husky Stadium, and 2002 they inaugurated Seahawks Stadium, located exactly where the Kingdome had previously stood.
 (See the "site today" diagram above; it was renamed "Qwest Field" in 2004 and "CenturyLink Field" in 2012.)
 As for other sports, the Seattle Sounders of the North American Soccer League played there from 1976 to 1983.
 Finally, the NBA Seattle SuperSonics played in the Kingdome from 1978 to 1985, one of only three NBA teams to share a home field with a major league baseball team.
 (The others were the Toronto Raptors and the Minnesota Timberwolves.)
 For basketball games, seating capacity was 40,000.
 (The precise method of reconfiguration is uncertain, hence the question mark.)
 There was still $127 million of outstanding debt on the Kingdome when it was demolished via implosion on March 26, 2000; the debt was finally paid off in March 2015.